Portrait: Russell Milne

 Graphic Designer | Dundee

-I am a graphic designer with over 15 years of experience specialising in brand-focused graphic design, complemented by a strong background in print design.
+I am a graphic designer based in Dundee, with over 15 years of experience working on brand identity and visual communication, alongside a strong background in print design.

 Take a hike

 In my university days, long before the Rustle moniker came to life, I was introduced to a simple exercise designed to inspire creativity.
-My design tutor instructed me to put pencil to paper and ‘take a line for a walk’ — a whimsical phrase that held profound meaning.
-The idea was to put pencil to paper and draw, unplanned, without interruption, allowing my subconscious to guide the pencil to reveal what was lurking unknown in our minds.
+My design tutor instructed me to put pencil to paper and ‘take a line for a walk’.
+The idea was to draw without planning, letting the line move freely and seeing where it led.

-Little did I know, this exercise would become a metaphor for my approach to the creative process.
-Just as I allowed a pencil line to meander freely across a page, I’ve learned the importance of allowing my mind to wander, to explore new paths and ideas without constraint.
+Just as I allowed a pencil line to meander across a page, I learned the importance of letting my mind wander too, exploring new paths and ideas without forcing them.

 Taking a hike